The Dragon-Prince and the Stepmother: The Girl who Married Two Snakes

 In a Turkish tale collected in Çukurova with the title Iki Yılanla Evlenen Kız, a man becomes a widower.
 One day, he sends his daughter to a female teacher, who goads the girl into setting her up with her father.
 The man and the teacher marry.
 Some time later, the man is summoned to another town and leaves his daughter under his new wife's care.
 However, as soon as he leaves, the woman steals his riches and locks her in the basement.
 In the same city, a local padishah's wife is pregnant, but cannot give birth to a son.
 The woman, who knows the queen is pregnant with a snake that will kill anyone it sees, convinces the padishah to hire her stepdaughter as the prince's midwife.
 The girl goes to her mother's grave to cry, and her mother's spirit tells her to have some boiled milk in a pot for the baby prince.
 The girl does as instructed, and out comes the snake prince, a creature with human upper torso and serpentine lower half.
 The girl tells the padishah she wants nothing more to do with the prince, but the padishah thanks her, since his wife always gave birth to snakes that bit everyone, and rewards the girl with ornaments.
 The stepmother steals the girl's gifts and mistreats her again.
 The second time, the snake prince wants to be schooled, and the stepmother sends the girl again.
 The girl cries over her mother's grave, and her spirit tells her to fetch a sturdy stick, beat him on the head while saying "Sübhaneke" and "Allahümme".
 The girl teaches the prince like this.
 Later, the snake prince joins the military, then returns home and asks for a bride.
 The stepmother sends her stepdaughter to marry the snake, hoping she dies.
 The girl goes to her mother's grave for counsel, and her mother's spirit advises her to don seven layers of clothes and heat up an oven, ask the prince to remove his skins and remove one of her own layer; after all seven skins are shed, she is to toss them in the oven to burn them.
 It happens thus, and the snake prince is disenchanted into a normal human youth.
 The now human prince tells his parents he will leave for two months, dons iron sandals and departs, leaving his wife unprotected.
 The stepmother sends a false message to abandon the girl someplace else.
 The girl is banished in a desert and takes shelter in a cave.
 A snake approaches her and asks her to marry him.
 The girl says that her destiny lies in marrying another snake, and is taken to the snake's mother's house, who is another human.
 The second snake's mother questions the girl about her prospective marriage, since even she fears her snake son, and the girl assures her future mother-in-law.
 The snake prepares a golden crib for their children.
 The girl gives birth to a boy and a daughter.
 Some years later, when the children are six or seven, the girl asks her second snake husband if she can join with other women of the village for conversation.
 The snake husband agrees.
 Suddenly, the now snake prince meets with his wife, but she says that, although she loves her first husband, the prince, she is now mother to two children and cannot abandon them.
-However, the girl dies of a broken heart, and the snake prince and the second snake husband take their own lives.
+However, the girl admits to her second snake husband that she fears her first husband will bite her, and dies of a broken heart.
+The second snake prince finds his wife dead, raises the children and, when they are old enough, decides to take his own life by throwing himself into a pyre.
+The first snake husband also dies by throwing himself in the fire.